OSSPhilippines/idea/README.md

  - **Error Reduction**: By automating the code generation, we reduce the chance of human error, ensuring more reliable and stable software.
+ - **Modular**: Use ideas from any vendor or source out your own ideas.
+ - **Pluggable**: Reduce development time significantly by using existing plugins or publish your own.
+ - **Closer to AI**: Idea files are perfect training data for AI projects.

 ## Usage